the1carver/growth/integrations/bigcommerce-sync/hub.md

 1. Enter your BigCommerce Store Hash
 2. Enter your API Access Token
-3. Set the sync interval (in minutes)
-4. Create a Botpress table with the following fields:
+3. Create a Botpress table with the following fields:
    - product_id (Text)
    - name (Text)
    - sku (Text)